Tag: Madagascar

 Vintage Camera Review: No. 1A Folding Pocket Kodak

 Of all my cameras, this has probably been one of the most difficult to work with.
 But once I figured out the problem, I firmly kicked myself.
 A couple of times, for good measure.
-Made of brass, wood, stainless steel … Continue reading
+Made of brass, wood, stainless steel and covered with leather, this 1906-1912 folder with red leather bellows is a beautiful camera. …

 Whale Watching in Madagascar